oleksiyk/kafka/README.md

 * `partitioner` - Class instance used to determine topic partition for message.
 If message already specifies a partition, the partitioner won't be used.
 The partitioner must inherit from [`Kafka.DefaultPartitioner`](lib/assignment/partitioners/default.js).
 The `partition` method receives 3 arguments: the topic name, an array with topic partitions, and the message (useful to partition by key, etc.). `partition` can be sync or async (return a Promise).
 * `retries` - controls number of attempts at delay between them when produce request fails
   * `attempts` - number of total attempts to send the message, defaults to 3
-  * `delay` - delay in ms between retries, defaults to 1000
+  * `delay` - controls delay between retries, the delay is progressive and incrememented with each attempt with `min` value steps up to but not exceeding `max` value
+    * `min` - minimum delay, used as increment value for next attempts, defaults to 1000ms
+    * `max` - maximum delay value, defaults to 3000ms
 * `codec` - compression codec, one of Kafka.COMPRESSION_NONE, Kafka.COMPRESSION_SNAPPY, Kafka.COMPRESSION_GZIP
 * `batch` - control batching (grouping) of requests
   * `size` - group messages together into single batch until their total size exceeds this value, defaults to 16384 bytes.
 Set to 0 to disable batching.